bigbizze/pinescript-docs/final_combined_manual.md

 ## New features

 Libraries are a new type of publication.
 They allow you to create custom functions for reuse in other scripts.
-See this manual's page on [Libraries](Libraries).
+See this manual's page on .

 Pine Script ™ now supports switch structures!
 They provide a more convenient and readable alternative to long ternary operators and if statements.